valerixb/R5stuff/README.md

 ## test5 (baremetal R5 + linux on A53)
 Like rtest4irq3, but add inter-process communication between linux/A53 and baremetal R5.
+Userspace openamp is used; the code is directly derived fro the echo test example of Xilinx guide UG1186.
-Userspace openamp is used; both sides can be debugged with vitis debugger (R5 via JTAG and linux via TCF agent, as usual); for deployment, R5 application can be added to boot image with petalinux-package (i.e. bootgen), while linux side is a normal executable, which can be started automatically at boot, if need so.
+Please note that both sides can be debugged with vitis debugger, R5 via JTAG and linux via TCF agent, as usual.
+For deployment, the R5 application can be added to boot image with petalinux-package (i.e. bootgen), while linux side is a normal executable, which can be started automatically at boot, if need so.

-It is divided into two vitis application projects:
+Tis test is divided into two vitis application projects:
 - test5-r5-userspace-openamp
 - test5-a53linux-userspace-openamp